 Plan Your Visit

-Located 55 miles south of Denver and eight miles north of Colorado Springs, the United States Air Force Academy is convenient to travel to from anywhere in the country.
+Located 55 miles south of Denver and just 8 miles north of Colorado Springs, the United States Air Force Academy is convenient to travel to from anywhere in the country.
 Once you arrive, stop by the Barry Goldwater Air Force Academy Visitor Center.
 The center welcomes hundreds of thousands of tourists each year with information on Academy history, cadet life and campus attractions.

 If you travel to the Academy by car, you will find that entrances are clearly marked.